vkayy/word-hunter/README.md

 ### prerequisites

 first, if you haven't installed python3 before, do so at this link:

 https://www.python.org/downloads/

+this will be necessary to run the program locally.

 ### downloading

-to download the files, you have two options.
+to download the files, you have two options:

 1. download zip (recommended)

-click on the green '<> code' button on this repo, an click 'download zip archive'.
+click on the green 'code' button on this repo.

 <img width="335" alt="image" src="https://github.com/vkayy/word-hunter/assets/62311142/3f677cae-b8a6-4352-93d6-7bae332ab337">

+then, click 'download zip'.

 <img width="388" alt="image" src="https://github.com/vkayy/word-hunter/assets/62311142/bc86b565-1f9e-4639-aeb3-97884b6a3d24">

 then, simply unzip the folder, and the files should be downloaded locally.

 2. clone repo with git (can be faster)

 if you haven't installed git, do so at this link: